ibm-cloud-docs/account/account_faq.md

 * To open a support ticket from the Support Center, click **Open a ticket** from the Get help section.
 * To open a support ticket from the IBM Cloud console menu bar, click **Support** &gt; **Add ticket**.

-After the support ticket is opened, you will receive an email notification momentarily for the ticket.
+After the support ticket is opened, you'll receive an email notification momentarily for the ticket.
 Follow the instructions in the email for further communication on the issue.

 ## Which Cloud Foundry regions can I use?
 {: #whichregions}